 Recovering from shoulder surgery can be difficult enough without having to worry about doing the simple tasks around the house or getting dressed.
 For example, each morning we get dressed without giving a thought as to what it takes to put on our clothes with one hand -- nearly impossible.
 We know shoulder surgery is painful but getting dressed doesn’t have to be.

 that is perfect for the recovery process.
 Not only does this clothing make it easier to get dressed or undressed, it’s great for physical therapy.
 No longer do you have to look like you just came out of the recovery room, while on your way to physical therapy.
 Stylish post op shoulder surgery clothing

-- Toiletries – take an inventory of the everyday toiletry items you use and stock up on the brands you prefer.
+It take an inventory of the everyday toiletry items you use and stock up on the brands you prefer.
 This will eliminate having to run out and buy these items or having a friend or family run around looking for your favorite brands.
 (You will need their assistance for other activities, so you don’t want to abuse their helpfulness).

-- Detachable shower head – You will need to keep your incision dry for a period after your surgery until your doctor tells you otherwise.
+You will need to keep your incision dry for a period after your surgery until your doctor tells you otherwise.
 Having a detachable shower head makes it easier to avoid getting you incision wet.
 You’ll also have to cover your incision with a waterproof bandage or trash bag when you shower to ensure the incision stays dry.

 While sitting on the couch or lying in bed you want to be comfortable.
 Finding some extra pillows or purchasing one or two to prop up your injured arm can ease the pain and aid with comfort.

 You will probably be a little groggy after the surgery so keeping your medicine easily accessible in a container will be important.
 Taking medication can cause dehydration so to keep 2-3 large sport bottles near your bed so that you can get a drink in the middle of the night without worrying about spills and waking up your caregiver.

-- Snacks – Keep sweet and savory snacks by your bedside – hunger can strike unexpectedly, and appetites change.
+Keep sweet and savory snacks by your bedside – hunger can strike unexpectedly, and appetites change.
 And, remember it’s critical that you eat when taking medication in order to prevent nausea.
 Granola bars, Nutella snack packs, apples, apricots, dried prunes, apple sauce packs, small bags of crackers and pretzels and packaged cheeses that don’t need refrigeration will keep your stomach satisfied and settled.
 Snacks with lots of fiber will make all the difference to your digestive system.

-- ICE, ICE, ICE - several times a day to keep swelling down- fun fact- frozen bags of lima beans stay frozen longer than peas- but bags of frozen peas are always great for icing
+Ice several times a day to keep swelling down- fun fact- frozen bags of lima beans stay frozen longer than peas- but bags of frozen peas are always great for icing

 Finally, having friends and family around to assist with cooking and cleaning as well as provide you with some emotional support is beneficial.
 And, remember stay positive.
 A positive attitude is not something you can buy, but important to have because recovering from surgery takes time.